rochus-keller/FreePascal/Readme.md

 The given syntax is gradually migrated to an LL(1) compatible grammar using [EbnfStudio](https://github.com/rochus-keller/EbnfStudio); from that a parser can be generated.

+The lexer was adapted/extended from the LisaPascal project and successfully tested with the FPC 3.2.2 source tree (even detected issues in the FPC source code).

 This is work in progress.